 How are a student’s capacities to learn augmented by the educational technologies they are learning with?
 Additionally, how are a teacher’s capacities to teach augmented by the educational technologies they are teaching with?
 What does/can it mean that cognition is distributed between and among students and the technologies they learn with and teachers and the technologies that augment their classroom practices?
 What does it mean to think with technology?

 Based on weekly discussions, hands on activities, field observations and readings, produce a concept map to study and learn about distributed cognition and what it means to learn with things (tools, digital technologies, and more), you are to produce a concept map about distributed cognition.
-This is a semester-long exploration.
-New pedagogical and technological concepts related to distributed cognition will be encountered throughout the semester and as they are, incorporate them into your concept map, indicate how they are related to other concepts already included and, more broadly, to the very idea of distributed cognition and, of most significance, to the use of technology to advance learning.
+New pedagogical and technological concepts related to distributed cognition will be encountered throughout the semester and as they are, incorporate them into your concept map, indicate how they are related to other concepts already included, to the very idea of distributed cognition and, of most significance, to the use of technology to advance learning.

 Don’t worry, you are not in this alone; cognition is also distributed between and among people.
 Yes, this is a collaborative project.
 And as the semester begins, you will be joined by 3 or 4 other students to form a learning circle.
 Using the collaborative online application, Mindomo, together in your learning circle, you will build a single concept map.
 Including many informational nodes, titles, explanations, quotes, images, links, embedded videos and more, together with your learning circle, you will design and build a concept map to learn about and to demonstrate your understanding of distributed cognition.